mariondevilliers/mariondevilliers.github.io/_pages/assessment-reports.md

 - Future risks of AMOC weakening in a warming climate
 - Implications for Arctic–Atlantic climate coupling

-This report is produced under AMAP (Arctic Council), and will synthesize the latest scientific knowledge on ocean–cryosphere interactions.
+This third climate update report is produced under AMAP (Arctic Council) and provides updated findings on key issues previously examined in AMAP’s 2024 and 2021 Arctic Climate Change Updates, as well as earlier assessments such as SWIPA 2017 and ACIA 2005.
+In addition to revising earlier conclusions, the report introduces new areas of concern, including Arctic amplification, marine heatwaves, and the Atlantic Meridional Overturning Circulation (AMOC).

 ---